Second shooting incident in 24 hours keeps Waitematā police busy

 The shooting is not thought to be connected to the fatal shooting of Constable Matthew Hunt and the wounding of a second officer in Massey yesterday.

-Hunt and the other officer - who has name suppression as he recovers in hospital - were gunned down on Reynella Place after a routine traffic stop went horribly wrong.
+Hunt and the other officer - who has name suppression as he recovers in hospital - were gunned down on Reynella Drive after a routine traffic stop went horribly wrong.

 The officers had tried to stop a vehicle of interest to police just before 10.30am.